leddt/bwtui/ai_docs/DETAILS_PANEL.md

    - Live 6-digit TOTP code if configured
    - Shows countdown timer (e.g., "123456 (15s)")
    - **Mouse-clickable button**: `[ Copy ^T ]` for quick copying (also works with keyboard shortcut)
-   - Refreshes automatically as countdown reaches zero
+   - Refreshes automatically every 250ms (countdown updates smoothly, new code appears when previous expires)
    - Displays "(none)" if no TOTP is configured
    - Shows "(invalid secret)" if TOTP secret cannot be decoded
 5. **URIs**: